General Information about the Process

 Students may apply for a medical leave of absence (MLOA) through the University Health and Counseling Services (UHCS).
 Information on applying for a MLOA can be found at the website of the University Health and Counseling Services .
 If the University Health and Counseling Service approves an official medical leave from the university, the Office of Global Services (OGS) will be notified by UHCS by email.

-NOTE: The information regarding a student’s medical condition is not shared by the University Health and Counseling Service with any other office.
+NOTE: The information regarding a student’s medical condition is not shared by UHCS with any other office.
 This information is considered to be confidential.
-The email notification simply states that a medical leave of absence has been approved.
+The email notification simply states that a MLOA has been approved.

-OGS will authorize the student for a medical leave in the Student and Exchange Visitor Information System (SEVIS), and will then email the student to notify them that the medical leave has been approved in SEVIS.
-Additionally, OGS will issue an updated I-20 that reflects the authorized medical leave.
+OGS will authorize the student for a medical leave in the Student and Exchange Visitor Information System (SEVIS), and will then email the student to notify them that their medical leave has been approved in SEVIS.
+Students will receive a new I-20 that reflects the authorized medical leave.